diwakargupta1983/React-To-Do/README.md

 # React-To-Do
-To do app created in react
+A To do App prototype created in React